efabless/openlane2/docs/source/getting_started/newcomers/index.md

 LVS (Layout-versus-Schematic) Flow
 ```

-`Netgen` will generate multiple files which can be browsed in case of `LVS` errors.
+`Netgen` will generate multiple files that can be browsed in case of `LVS` errors.
 As all `Step`(s), these will be inside the `Step`'s folder.

-You would want to look at `netgen-lvs.log`.
-This has a summary of the results of
+You would want to look at `netgen-lvs.log` which has a summary of the results of
 `LVS`.
-Ideally you would find the following at the end of this log file:
+Ideally, you would find the following at the end of this log file:

 ```text
 Final result:
 Circuits match uniquely.
 ```

-In case of errors, there is also `lvs.rpt` which more detailed.
-Inside it you will
+In case of errors, there is also `lvs.rpt` which is more detailed.
+Inside it, you will
 find tables comparing nodes between the layout and the schematic.
 On the left is the layout (`GDS`) and the schematic (`Verilog`) is on the other side.
 Here is a sample of these tables: